laanwj/etna_viv/README.md

 Three GPL kernel driver versions, `gc600_driver_dove`, `v2` and `v4`, are provided.
 They are useful in understanding the kernel interface, and the hardware at a basic level.

+As open source drivers for the kernel are available, there are currently no plans to write a DRM/DRI kernel driver for Vivante.

 Envytools fork
 ---------------

-Envytools (https://github.com/pathscale/envytools) is a set of tools aimed at developers of the open source NVidia driver Nouveau, however some parts such as rnndb be more generally applied.
+Envytools (https://github.com/pathscale/envytools) is a set of tools aimed at developers of the open source NVidia driver Nouveau, however some parts such as rnndb can be applied more generally.
 The repository contains a slightly modified subset of envytools for header generation from the state / cmdstream / isa rnndb files, so they can be used from the C code (etna), build with